-The 17.10 Manchester - Blackpool, normally a Class 40 turn in summer was hauled by 25070 (July 31st) and 25100 (August 14th).
+The 17.10 Manchester - Blackpool, normally a Class 40 turn in summer was hauled by 25070 on July 31st.

 Since June Dee Marsh sidings had been accumulating Class 502 stock, (replaced by the new Class 507's), on July 22nd 25070 worked nine of these condemned vehicles to Crewe Basford Hall.

 The Gricers Heaven railtour on November 24th returning from Rotherwood to Euston was worked between Ashburys & Preston by 25070 & 25056.

 An unusual duty for 25070 on October 15th was to take the Springs Branch breakdown train to Millgate near Manchester Victoria.
 Here an empty four car Bury Line emu overran a siding leaving the leading vehicle overhanging a city street, into which had fallen the leading bogie.

 After a service life of seventeen years 25070 was withdrawn during November, retired from Springs Branch depot, though storage would occur at Crewe.

 On March 3rd 1981 after five months storage at Crewe 25070 was attached to 25166, 25263/293 and dragged to Swindon Works for breaking up, which occurred during May 1983.